-Abadal was a pioneer in El Bages in recovering this variety.
-Abadal Mandó is a tribute to El Bages and our innovative spirit.
+Abadal was a pioneer in Bages in recovering this variety.
+Abadal Mandó is a tribute to the Bages region and our innovative spirit.
 This variety takes longer to ripen and is resistant to high temperatures, making it a variety that adapts well to climate change.

 Aged in oak barrels

 and in clay amphora

 During this time, punching down (pigeage) is carried out in order to release the varietal’s aromatic extraction and colour.
 It is aged for 12 months: 40% in oak barrels and 60 % in clay amphora.

 The origins of the Mandó variety in our region are well-documented.